djellemah/clevic/README.txt

 are extensible to allow for model (table) specific cleverness, like auto-filling-in of fields.

-== FEATURES/PROBLEMS:
+== FEATURES:

+* Filter by current field.
+* search by field contents.
 * uses ActiveRecord for data access.
 Does *not* use the Qt SQL models.
-* sensible caching to handle large data sets without unnecessary memory usage
+* sensible caching to handle large data sets without unnecessary memory and cpu usage
 * in-place Combo boxes for related table and foreign keys
 * distinct combo boxes to list previous values for a field
 * cut and paste in CSV format
-* sortable by row headers
+* sortable by row headers (not yet)
-* color highlighting of fields and records on definable criteria
+* color highlighting of fields and records on definable criteria (not yet).
-* extensions to various Qt classes to make db programming easier
+* extensions to various Qt classes to make db programming easier.
 * leverages SQL whenever possible to handle large datasets, sorting, filtering etc. So it's probably not suitable for talking to a remote db across a slow link.